Format guide

 After the round, all teams dissolve.
 New random pairings are drawn for the next round -- different partners, different opponents.
 The system avoids repeating the exact same partnership whenever possible, so over the course of a session you end up playing with nearly everyone in the group.

 That last point is a key difference from Mexicano.
-Because Americano pairings are random (not leaderboard-driven), the next round does not depend on the previous round's scores.
-Courts can play at their own pace, and one slow match does not hold up the entire event.
+Because Americano pairings are random rather than leaderboard-driven, next-round pairings do not depend on the standings.

 Scoring in Americano Padel